chmduquesne/blog/content/jabber-notifications-ssh.md

     session         optional        pam_exec.so             /usr/local/bin/login_notify

-There you go, notifications each time your login.
+There you go, notifications each time someone logs in.